whotookzakum/bapharia.com/src/routes/guides/weapons-and-plugs.md

     Weapon Adventure Boards often contain items that help you craft the weapon faster, so be sure to check all their rewards!
 </StickyNote>

 After learning the recipe, view the required materials at the Crafting Machine and hover over the information icons to see how to get them.
-Note that there is a minimum Adventurer Rank requirement to craft weapons.
+Note that weapons have varying Adventurer Rank requirements to craft.

 <StickyNote type="tip">
     Use the Wishlist feature to show the crafting materials as a checklist without opening the menu!